esdesignstudio/es-boilerplate/README.md

 # 🍳 ES Boilerplate  🍳

+> Warning
+> ES Boilerplate is currently in beta, be prepared for breaking changes compared to previous versions.

 ES Nuxt3，Use for our projects。

 "If you encounter any difficulties while using our template or have suggestions for improvements, please don't hesitate to leave us a comment or send an email to [hi@e-s.tw](mailto:hi@e-s.tw).